 7 Web Marketing Tips for New Small Business Owners

-Will Bernard is a marketing strategist who shares tips related to small business growth, online marketing, and sales.
+Will Bernard is a marketing strategist who shares tips related to web marketing, small business growth, online marketing, and sales.

 If you don’t already have a blog on your website, start one.
 It’s a great way to showcase your industry expertise and knowledge.
 Get on a posting schedule you’re comfortable with, but never post an article just for the sake of doing so.
 If all you have time to complete is one well-crafted article per week, leave it at that.
 Post information that’s of interest to your readers, hopefully featuring facts and points of view they can’t find anywhere else.